pjotrp/guix-notes/WORKFLOW.md

 repository.
 The main difference, however, is that we were forced to specify all tools and their dependencies.
 The original workflow simply assumed the tools would already be on the system including the CWL runner cwltool itself!
-The tools were specified as CWL hints:
+Other tools were specified as CWL hints:

 ```yaml
 hints: